clan-lol/clan-core/docs/site/getting-started/configure.md

     buildClan {
         # Set a unique name
         clanName = "Lobsters";
-        # Optional, a path to an image file
-        clanIcon = ./path/to/file;
         # Should usually point to the directory of flake.nix
         directory = ./.;

         machines = {
             jon = {
                 # ...
-                # Optional, a path to an image file
-                clanCore.machineIcon = ./path/to/file;
             };
             # ...
         }